bkj/cuda_ppr/README.md

 # cuda_ppr

-CUDA implementation of "Parallel PageRank Nibble"
+CUDA implementation of "Parallel PageRank Nibble" using `thrust`